 A car rental in Ireland is a great way to see the countryside, but there are some drastic differences that any North American traveler should be aware of before getting behind the wheel.
-Here are some tips for driving in Ireland that you may find helpful on your next Irish vacation.
+Here are some tips for driving in Dublin that you may find helpful on your next Irish vacation.

-Tips for Irish Car Rentals
+Tips for Ireland Car Rentals

 Drivers should plan on taking some time to get used to the new driving environment.
 Remember that most likely, you have never driven on the left hand side, and it may take a little while to get used to it.
 Practice, even just around the block if you need to, it will be worth it.
 This goes double for people who are renting manual transmission cars.
-You are going to want to be familiar with the road signs, so a great idea is to bring a driving guide to read on the flight over.
+You are going to want to be familiar with the road signs in Ireland, so a great idea is to bring a driving guide to read on the flight over.

 Renting a Car in Ireland: Insurance Matters

 Most people choose to rent a vehicle with the CDW and theft included.
 This is because most credit cards do not offer insurance in Ireland, due to the high rate of accidents.
 If you purchase the CDW, ask about the deductible amounts.
 It may be worth buying extra insurance to cover that amount if it is too high.
 In the event that you have one of the cards that will cover you, there are a couple things you should do.
 Call your credit card company, tell them exactly what you intend on doing.
 Tell them who will be driving, where you are going, how many passengers, the type of car you are renting, etc. Print out a copy of the credit card’s offered coverage where it clearly states that the coverage is offered in Ireland.
 You will need to have this with you when you pick up the car.

 Make sure to have a valid driver’s license and the vehicle rental contract with you when driving.

 Seatbelts are mandatory for all persons in the vehicle.